How to Prepare Your Barn For Winter

 Fencing

-If so, the same conditions that create this beauty poses very real structural risks to your fencing.
-Biting winter winds, along with the heaviness of ice and standing snow can weaken, break, and destroy loose or rotting fence line and posts.
-Prior to the first snowfall, you should consider walking the length of your fences and inspecting their integrity.
+The same conditions that create this beauty pose structural risks to your fencing.
+Biting winter winds and the heaviness of ice and wet snow can weaken, break, and destroy loose boards.
+Before the first snowfall, walk the length of your fences and inspect their integrity.

-Make certain that any wiring along the fence line is tight.
-Test fence posts to ensure that they are sufficiently steady and firmly in the ground to support the fencing itself.
-Examine the horizontal boards, and replace or repair any that are loose, broken, or rotting.
-Finally, trim any dead tree limbs that might be hanging over your fencing.
+Make sure that any wiring along the fence line is tight.
+Test fence posts to ensure they are sufficiently steady and firmly in the ground to support the fencing.
+Examine the horizontal boards and replace or repair any loose, broken, or rotting parts.
+Finally, trim any dead tree limbs hanging over your fencing.

 snow fence